 The gameplay mostly consisted of a Full Motion Movie and a simplistic overlay like a crosshair or some quick time events arrows which indicated which way to move the joystick or in some cases a button to be pressed.

-The main sell for all these FMV games in general was the graphics/video quality and to be quite frank here i can say that some of the oldest FMV looks absolutely brilliant for its time, and many of them even stood the test of time too.
+The main sell for all these FMV games, in general, was the graphics/video quality and to be quite frank here i can say that some of the oldest FMV looks absolutely brilliant for its time, and many of them even stood the test of time too.

-TIME GAL is no exception here really, it looks darn good even by todays standards, the art direction is gobsmacking.
+TIME GAL is no exception here really, it looks darn good even by today’s standards, the art direction is gobsmacking.

-Sadly, FMV games in general had awful gameplay and mechanics which meant that there was not much more in the games than just a money grab and one of those typical arcade games that you remember being better than it really was.
+Sadly, FMV games, in general, had awful gameplay and mechanics which meant that there was not much more in the games than just a money grab and one of those typical arcade games that you remember being better than it really was.

 It was almost like if you paid to watch the Game over screen, hell the developers even saw that happening as early as with the first game that they added like unique death sequences and animations for every scene in the game.

-In my opinion FMV games are best played by dying a lot and in some cases with an infinite amount of lives.
+In my opinion, FMV games are best played by dying a lot and in some cases with an infinite amount of lives.

 So here it is then, TAITO’s 1985 hit classic – TIME GAL – arcade game ported to the CD32 in 2017.

-It ain’t full screen but keep in mind that this is a game for standard cd32 units without the FMV module.
+It ain’t full screen but keeps in mind that this is a game for standard cd32 units without the FMV module.
 I noticed that some of the ports on other formats back in the day had a background image wrapped around the video, i prefer black borders over that option actually.

 The gameplay is as mentioned earlier, very simplistic and is mainly just making sure of hitting the button that pops up on screen before the time runs out.
 The events are very brief and easy to miss, if you miss them then you die.

-One thing is for sure, the game looks much better in movement than in still pictures, everything have that “old” pixeled CRT look and it just looks a bit off in the screenshots compared to how it really looks on the TV.
+One thing is for sure, the game looks much better in movement than in still pictures, everything has that “old” pixeled CRT look and it just looks a bit off in the screenshots compared to how it really looks on the TV.

-It looks really good on my SAMSUNG 9s LED 46″ too actually, but then again i must admit that my fan boy glasses are ofcourse switched to full strength when i play on my CD32.
+It looks really good on my SAMSUNG 9s LED 46″ too actually, but then again i must admit that my fanboy glasses are of course switched to full strength when i play on my CD32.